rcortini/sbs_tracers/README.md

 This package contains the Python scripts to run and analyze the simulations that were presented in the paper

-["Theoretical principles of transcription factor traffic on folded chromatin"](https://doi.org/10.1101/164541).
+R. Cortini and G. Filion ["Theoretical principles of transcription factor traffic on folded chromatin"](https://doi.org/10.1101/164541).

 # Table of contents